singerdmx/BulletJournal/README.md

 git clone https://github.com/singerdmx/BulletJournal.git
 cd BulletJournal
 chmod +x start.sh
 ```

-Next, you can look into the `docker-compose.yml` (with detailed config params)
-Then execute the command below, and SpringBoot + Postgres will start up.
+Next, you can look into the `docker-compose.yml` for detailed config parameters.
+Then execute the command below to start the services.
-Open the browser and enter `http://localhost:8080/swagger-ui.html` to see the UI interface.

 ```bash
 ./start.sh
 ```

+Open the browser and enter `http://localhost` to see the UI interface.
+Open the browser and enter `http://localhost:8080/swagger-ui.html` to see the API documentation.